 To help applicants meet these essay requirements, MBA Admissions Consultants can effectively edit down their writings.
-Most MBA candidates do not have college experience or training in advance expository writing or editing.
+Many MBA candidates do not have college experience or training in advanced expository writing or editing.
 With this in mind, they may need the help of an admission consultant with advanced editing skills to meet the restrictive word count.

 Addressing Communication Challenges

-Those with communication deficits or STEM (science, technical, engineering, or mathematics) professionals may benefit from essay assistance.
+Those who haven’t taken a lot of coursework in writing, such as STEM (science, technical, engineering, or mathematics) students, may benefit from essay assistance.
 While STEM professionals may have higher GMAT scores, they may struggle to write a strong essay.